Journey Line — career tool [15 minutes]

 - Change from external forces means you have experience being able to adapt or start from scratch.

-- Change from choice means you have initiative and motivation
+- Change from choice means you have initiative and motivation.

 3. Use the information

-• Identify your main personal and technical skills.
+- Find the themes for your main personal and technical skills.

-This exercise is inspired by Lyssa Adkins’ book “Coaching Agile Teams
+This exercise is inspired by Lyssa Adkins’ book “Coaching Agile Teams”